-Our goal is to provide mini tips to help connect everyone to the present moment, experiencing life now, using Mindfulness Based Techniques and Play Based Learning.
+Our goal is to provide mini tips to help connect everyone to the present moment, experiencing life right now, using Mindfulness Based Techniques and Play Based Learning.

 What is Mindfulness?